khushigupta02/multi-module-microservice/README.md

 ### Setup and Running Instructions
 Prerequisites
 - Java 17+
-- Spring Boot
+- Git
 - Maven
-- Eureka Server

-### Running the Services
+Running the Services

-1. Run Clean Script (Before Running Services)
+1. Navigate to the Project Root Folder
+- Redirect on parent folder: MultiModuleApplication

+(Machine-Specific Scripts for Windows/macOS)
+2. Clean and Install All Modules (Run before starting services)
-- clean.bat
+- Windows: clean.bat
+- macOS/Linux: clean.sh
-- This cleans and installs all Maven dependencies for the parent project.
+This script runs mvn clean install to clean and install all Maven dependencies across the multi-module project.

-2. Start Eureka Server
+3. Start Eureka Server
+- Windows: start-eureka.bat
-- runServer.bat
+- macOS/Linux: start-eureka.sh
-- This starts the Eureka Server.
+This script starts the Eureka Server, which is essential for service discovery and registration.

-3. Run All Services
+4. Start All Microservices
+- Windows: start-services.bat
-- run.bat
+- macOS/Linux: start-services.sh
-- This starts API Gateway, User Service, Admin Service, and Welcome Service.
+This script sequentially starts the User Service, Admin Service, Welcome Service, and API Gateway after verifying Eureka Server is running.

 ### Accessing Services via Gateway